Change requires the involvement of local people

 Listen, inform, convince

-Project developers therefore face a dual challenge: alongside technical planning, they must communicate complex issues in an understandable way and actively engage the public through strategic communication support from the initial feasibility study right through to commissioning:
+Project developers therefore face a dual challenge: alongside technical planning, they must convey complex issues in an understandable way and actively engage the public through strategic communication support from the initial feasibility study right through to commissioning:

 - Dialogue and participation: Participatory formats create spaces for exchange, allow questions to be asked and take concerns seriously – this strengthens acceptance and can mobilise support.